versecafe/asteroids/readme.md

 ## Controls

-- W - Move forward
+- W or Up - Move forward
-- A - Rotate left
+- A or Left - Rotate left
-- R - Rotate right
+- D or Right - Rotate right
 - Space - Fire

 ## Configuration File